 TIME = BRAIN

 The Rush TeleStroke Network is a network of 10 community hospitals throughout the Chicago region and Rush University Medical Center.
+Rush University Medical Center is certified as a Comprehensive Stroke Center by the Joint Commission and the American Heart Association/American Stroke Association.
 The network provides access, 24 x 7 x 365, to vascular neurology services for ischemic stroke patients that present in one of our affiliate emergency rooms.

 Board-certified vascular neurologists from the Rush Stroke Program assess patients and help the affiliate emergency department physicians determine if a patient is a candidate for tissue plasminogen activator (tPA) through an FDA-cleared telemedicine platform.

 Telemedicine allows consulting physicians to speak face-to-face with patients and their families, as well as remote clinical staff.
 The telemedicine assessment includes reviewing CT scans and vital signs, and the high-definition camera allows the Rush neurologist to even view a patient’s pupils.
 The physician has access to the patient’s medical information through an electronic medical record.